danaschenbach/Catalog/README.md

 9th: have fun playing with the functions
-All this was made possible with intellectual funding by; Udacity forum, Google, stackoverflow.com, friends and people like you(sorry been watching PBS...lol)
+All this was made possible with intellectual funding by; Udacity forum, Google, stackoverflow.com, friends and people like you(sorry been watching PBS...lol) A quick link to my profile page which has images of projects as well as more indepth info: https://profiles.udacity.com/p/10123989553